AlexMarinkovich/Merge-Tactics-Calculator/README.md

 ### Example Input
 ```
-barb !goldenknight FIRE:BRAWL 4NOBLE
+barb !goldenknight NOBLE:BRAWL 4NOBLE
 ```
 - Includes `barbarian`
 - Excludes `goldenknight`
-- Adds a trait dummy with `FIRE` and `BRAWLER`
+- Adds a trait dummy with `NOBLE` and `BRAWLER` traits
 - Requires at least 4 troops with the `NOBLE` trait

 ### Notes